semdinsp/recycle_qrcode/README.md

 It is currently configured to support heroku using the falcon web server.
 It is also configured to support puma (commented out).
 Start up for either webserver is as simple (see the Procfile).
 On first startup locally you probably need to run rake db:migrate and fiddle with rails credentials.
   * bundle exec falcon host
   * bundle exec puma config.ru  -C ./config/puma.rb

+Basic url should bring up google map.
+Admin page is located on collection page or via url/admin/entities